fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - Fixed normalization by a reference feature.
 - Minor bugfixes.

+#### V2.8 - Raw Data Processing, Improved Data Annotation, Pathway Analysis and FDiGNN side module (09/09/2025)

+- Added raw data spectra processing as a side module to process mzML data.
+- Improved Data Annotation where chosen databases are merged together into a complete database before perfoming annotations (made associated changes).
+- Small improvement on allowed mass deviation calculation for formula assignment.
+- Improved intersection plot section and adding intersection plot colouring chemical compound classes.
+- Re-structured pathway analysis section to select more conservative background sets (metabolites detected in the data) and 'significant' metabolites based on univariate or multivariate analysis.
+- Added mapping formulas to pathway and pathway representation in pathways analysis section (only SMPDB pathways).
+- Added a side module with FDiGNN analysis as a standalone jupyter notebook as example of independent analysis modules.
+- Minor bugfixes and improvements in text.

 # Graphical Interface Version Patch Notes

 #### Version Alpha.0 (13/12/2023)